AhmedThahir/openlib.cs/index.md

 ### Usage

-A directory is maintained for each course within which is a README that provides information regarding the course.
-The README may have the following sections if applicable :
+A page is maintained for each course which provides information on some of the following topics with regard to the course :

 *   **Textbooks**

     List of textbooks with links to their soft copies

 *   **Source Code**

     Implementation of course concepts

 *   **Videos**

     List of links of video explanations of course concepts

 *   **Websites**

     Useful websites

 *   **Articles**

     Cheat-sheets, tutorials, blog-posts etc.

 *   **Communities**

     Online forums related to the course concepts

 *   **Apps**

     Mobile apps that may enrich the learning experience